Drift Observations and Mitigation in LCLS-II RF: CONCLUSION

 The original (2015) hardware architecture gave enough hooks to make a usable system: most cavities take care of themselves most of the time.
 One can look at the system diagram and identify how electrical-length-drift of each cable will get self-corrected, except for the key cable-bundle from cavity and PRL to PRC.

-Python-based waveform analysis for adjusting {\tt SEL\_POFF} and {\tt BCOEFP} every 20~minutes is ``good enough,'' so that there hasn't been an urgency to develop an EPICS-IOC-based {\tt C++} version that could refresh much faster.
-More work yet to come as beam loading is increased and firmware features are added to support that.
+Python-based waveform analysis for adjusting {\tt SEL\_POFF} and {\tt BCOEFP} running every 20~minutes is ``good enough'', so that there hasn't been an urgency to develop an EPICS-IOC-based {\tt C++} version that could refresh much faster.
+More work is yet to come as beam loading is increased and firmware features are added to support that.

-All these feature depend an many layers of software and FPGA code.
-We have pretty good CI (continuous integration testing), including hardware-in-the-loop tests, but always wish for more and better.
+All these features depend on many layers of software and FPGA code.
+We have pretty good Continuous Integration (CI) testing, including hardware-in-the-loop tests, but always wish for more and better.

 The system works well, thanks to the hard work of the team.
 LCLS-II as a whole reached ``first light'' on Sept.~12, 2023.